 If you wish to stay out in the Whitsundays, there are three islands to choose from.
 Daydream Island is a small island that has one resort.
 Hamilton Island is the largest island and offers a range of accommodation and restaurants.
 Hayman Island is the region’s most luxurious high-end resort.

 All islands offer a range of things to do, such as snorkelling, paddleboarding, and kayaking.
 Day trips that go to Whitehaven Beach or the Reef are also popular, as well as sunset sails, fishing tours, and jet ski tours.

 Whilst not technically on the coast, the Blue Mountains are well worth a detour from Sydney.
 The region is home to a great expanse of ancient valleys, lush rainforest, and towering waterfalls, as well as quaint towns.

 The mountains can be reached via a 2-hour train ride from Sydney, or a 1.5-hour drive.
 The area is a popular weekend trip for Sydneysiders, so consider travelling during the week to avoid the crowds.

 One of the best hikes in the area is the Grand Canyon Walk.
-The trail runs deep into the canyon, taking you through vibrant rainforest, creeks, and waterfalls.
-For an easy to access lookout that offers stunning views, you can’t look past Lincolns Rock.
+The trail runs deep into the canyon, taking you through vibrant rainforests, creeks, and waterfalls.
+For an easy-to-access lookout that offers stunning views, you can’t look past Lincolns Rock.